 How did you choose Illinois?

-When I was applying for colleges, I stopped at a website and a video featuring the University of Illinois at Urbana-Champaign.
+When I was applying for colleges, I stopped at a website and a video featuring the University of Illinois Urbana-Champaign.
 Quad Day and the aesthetics of the campus life really called out to me.
 I learned that Illinois has the best kinesiology program in the nation—exactly what I was to declare my major in.
 Illinois is among the top Big Ten schools, holds hundreds of student-led organizations, and a diversity of programs—I was already in love!
 When I saw a homecoming crowd yelling, “I-L-L…!” & “I-N-I!!!” full of pride—that’s what made me choose to bleed orange and blue.
 ILLINI!

 How did you decide to pursue public health?

 In the beginning, I wanted to pursue physical therapy.
 Then my whole perspective changed after studying abroad for the first time during my sophomore year.
 I decided I wanted to pursue public health because there’s so much more to give back to my community when I am done with my degrees.
 Growing up in Pilsen, on the lower west side of Chicago, I remember struggling a lot inside and outside of school.
 Seeing others struggle to get access to healthcare and affordable services due to their financial or immigrant status—especially when gentrification is occurring, displacing many poor families and friends from my home—is what drove me towards public health.
 I want to be able to make change.
 I want to promote good-intentioned public policies that benefit mostly disadvantaged communities.
 I want to give back to my community.
 I want to be a service leader in the community.
 I want to empower them.
 The thought of creating programs surrounding health and wellness and advocating for my community and others is how I decided public health is my destiny.

 You studied abroad.
 Can you tell me how that experience impacted you?